 Bora Bora is one we’re sure you’ve heard of before!
-Popular for weddings and honeymoons, this 12sq mile island is known for Instagram worthy bungalows perched on stilts right on the water.
+Popular for weddings and honeymoons, this 12 square mile island is known for Instagram worthy bungalows perched on stilts right on the water.
 The turquoise lagoon and coral reef also make it perfect for scuba diving and snorkelling.

 4. Brooklyn Bridge, New York

 Want to keep it domestic?
 New York’s Brooklyn Bridge was designated a National Historic Landmark in 1964, and offers fantastic views of Brooklyn and lower Manhattan.
-If you’re a New York local, why not sign up for a language course while you’re at it?
+If you’re a New Yorker, why not sign up for a language course while you’re at it?

 5. Colosseum, Rome, Italy

 Standing in the center of Rome, this oval amphitheatre is the largest ever built.
 Made from concrete and sand in 70-80 CE, the Colosseum stands as a reminder of the iconic power of the Imperial Roman empire.
 There’s no doubt Rome belongs on any traveler’s bucket list.
-Want to speak like the locals?
+Want to speak like show off you Italian skills on your next trip to Italy?
 Learn Italian before you leave.

 6. Dead Sea, Israel